 When you need to store a substring or pass it to a function that requires a

-String instance, convert it using the
+String by using the

+String(_:) initializer.
 Calling this initializer copies the contents of the substring to a new string.